 A wealthy young woman invites nine classmates to her mansion located on a private island.
 A fun weekend with friends turns into a hellish nightmare when an unnamed assailant starts killing guests one at a time.

 Reaction & Thoughts:

 Not bad, not bad at all re-imagining of Agatha Christie’s famous tale And Then There Were None (also known as Ten Little Indians).
 Believe it or not, Christie’s whodunit formula blends amusingly well with the sensibilities of a 1980s teen slasher — April Fool’s Day is one of the most interesting horror movies of the era.

 After so many holiday-themed slashers — Silent Night Bloody Night, Halloween, Friday the 13th, Christmas Evil, My Bloody Valentine, Happy Birthday to Me, etc. — it was no surprise to see a movie about April Fools’ Day.
-The film came out at the tail end of the slasher craze of the ’80s and April Fool’s Day seems to be aware that the vogue for these kinds of movies was about to end.
+The film came out at the tail end of the slasher craze of the ’80s and April Fool’s Day seems to be aware that the vogue for these movies was about to end.
 It’s cheeky in places and the film ends, figuratively and literally, with a wink at the audience.

 April Fool’s Day was directed by Fred Walton, who is better known for his terrifying 1979 classic When a Stranger Calls.
 The script is by Oscar-nominated writer Danilo Bach (Beverly Hills Cop).
 Rather than trying to reinvent the wheel, Walton and Bach chose to playfully embrace genre clichés.
 They also don’t rush things, allowing ample time for character development.
 Some viewers might find the movie a bit slow, but I appreciated the desire to provide something besides grusome killings.

 Conclusions & Final Thoughts: